NateStates/GlobeSisters_EntryProject/README.md

 # GlobeSisters_EntryProject
-This project is a couch surfing travel app.
-It is a project for the startup company at Berkeley SkyDeck called "Globe Sisters".
+This is an independent project for the Berkeley SkyDeck startup called GlobeSisters, a women-only homestay community travel app.

 ## Note: Files are posted under "master" branch instead of "main"